Mister

 reformed Soft Machine begins rehearsals with Hugh

-Hopper replacing Kevin Ayers on bass
+Hopper replacing Kevin Ayers on bass.

 [28] London, Roundhouse [Andy Summers, Zoot Money, Hugh